dexturr/ember-cli-dead-class-finder/README.md

 ember-cli-dead-class-finder
 ==============================================================================

 This addon finds classes that do not appear in your tests and warns you that they should be addressed in some way.
-It generates a repot `./class-coverage/repot.json` which will look something like:
+It generates a report `./class-coverage/report.json` which will look something like:

 ```json
 {